jdeljunco23/python-honeypot/README.md

 # **Python Honeypot**

-A lightweight, customizable honeypot written in Python to simulate and monitor malicious activity on various network protocols, including HTTP, SSH, and FTP.
+A honeypot written in Python to simulate and monitor malicious activity on various network protocols, including HTTP, SSH, and FTP.

 ## **Features**
 - **HTTP Honeypot**: Simulates a basic web server with customizable responses.